wonglok/enstudio/README.md

 Comming soon....

+# Feature Highlight

+1. Flexible Cable and Boxes Core.
+2. Effect Node Studio Focuses on Editing the JSON File and JavaScript File Scallfolding and Cleanup.
+So that you can make different code templates.
+3. Effect Node Studio can Pass React Component Around or even Component Function.
+It even supports react dom router.
+4. Effect Node Studio Embraces Developer and Designer instead of trying to replace them.
+We let developer and designers input their best ideas into the project.
+5. Effect Node Studio is Code First Design allowing maximum flexibility, yet with different templates for easily getting started.

 # Thank You List

 Thank you dear God, Jesus, HolySpirit for all the miracles you have done in my life, in all areas 😍😍😍😍😍